to be the leading

 Printed copies of the annual report is available by emailing us or calling the team 04 439 4900.

-The two major operating segments of Enliven and Family Works are both constrained by limited improvements in government funding that do not fully compensate for increased operating costs.
+The two major operating segments of Enliven and Family Works continue to be constrained by limited improvements in government funding that do not fully compensate for increased operating costs.
+The operating results – while still in deficit – are showing improvement on the previous year’s deficit, with initiatives in place to continue this trend back to operating surplus.